Siebenberg House: First Temple Period

 According to the Bible Solomon's Temple, also known as the First Temple, was the Holy Temple (Hebrew: בֵּית־הַמִּקְדָּשׁ: Bet HaMikdash) in ancient Jerusalem, on the Temple Mount (also known as Mount Zion).
 Before its destruction by Nebuchadnezzar II after the Siege of Jerusalem of 587 BCE.
-There is no archaeological evidence for the existence of Solomon's Temple, and no mention of it in the surviving contemporary extra-biblical literature.

 The Hebrew Bible states that the temple was constructed under Solomon, King of the United Kingdom of Israel and Judah and that during the Kingdom of Judah, the temple was dedicated to Yahweh, and is said to have housed the Ark of the Covenant.
 Josephus claims that "the temple was burnt four hundred and seventy years, six months, and ten days after it was built," (Jew.
 Ant.
 10.8.5), though rabbinic sources state that the First Temple stood for 410 years and, based on the 2nd-century work Seder Olam Rabbah, place construction in 832 BCE and destruction in 422 BCE (3338 AM), 165 years later than secular estimates.

 Because of the religious sensitivities involved, and the politically volatile situation in Jerusalem, only limited archaeological surveys of the Temple Mount have been conducted.
 No excavations have been allowed on the Temple Mount during modern times.

 Underneath what is now the Siebenberg Residence remains the discovery of empty burial vaults believed to have been used for Jewish royalty.
 According to Jewish Law they couldn't bury the dead in the city limits, so they buried people outside the burial limits.
 During the First Temple the Jewish people lived in the City of David (Hebrew: עיר דוד) which is present day East Jerusalem, Above the empty burial vaults are two holes which is said to have been made to let the spirit of the person exit the chamber.
 Since there is not much archaeology from the first temple it is hard to date some of the artifacts found at the Siebenberg Museum.
 A pillar with the engravings of the Menorah was also found.
 It is most likely from the Second Temple Period, although the base of the Menorah is in the shape of a tripod in contrast to what is depicted on the Titus Arch, which is just a base.